hayden-huynh/Docker-Tutorial-for-Beginners-freeCodeCamp/learning-notes.md

 ### docker run --links
 - For a full-stack application to work, its many component applications need to work together
 - Each of these components may run in its own docker container.
-Thus, these containers need to be linked together, using the flag `--link <expected component host>:<container name>`.
+Thus, these containers need to be linked together, using the flag `--link <container name>:<expected component host>`.
   - It is vital to always name the container when we execute `docker run` so that we do not have to find the internal IP address of that component container
 - <img src="img/docker-run-links.png" width="80%">